Columbia Township, Hamilton County, Ohio: History

 Columbia Township was one of the largest townships in Ohio, larger than some present-day counties.
-The three townships included virtually all the white residents of the Symmes Purchase; in the midst of the Northwest Indian War, conflicts with indigenous peoples continued to take place to the north until the Treaty of Greenville.
+The three townships included virtually all the white residents of the Symmes Purchase; in the midst of the Northwest Indian War, battles often small-scale, tit-for-tat series of armed skirmishes that pitted Indigenous Native American tribes against white settlers and the United States military continued until the Treaty of Greenville.

 The township gradually shrank as Hamilton County's population grew.
 In 1795, upon the signing of the Treaty of Greenville, the court of general quarter sessions of the peace created Deerfield and Dayton townships out of the northern reaches of Columbia Township.
 In 1803, the county commissioners created Sycamore Township from the northern half of Columbia Township and, in turn, created Symmes Township from Sycamore Township's eastern half between 1820 and 1826.
 In the early 1840s, Spencer Township was carved out of the southwestern part of Columbia Township.

 In 1861, the United States Army built Camp Dennison on 500 acre in the northeastern corner of the township.

 In 1876, Madisonville became the first village to incorporate within the township, followed by Norwood in 1881, Pleasant Ridge in 1891, and Terrace Park in 1893.
 The township's population grew further as the Cincinnati Street Railway extended lines further into the suburbs between 1890 and 1910.
 Cincinnati annexed Madisonville, Pleasant Ridge, Oakley, and Kennedy Heights between 1911 and 1914.

 From the 1920s, car ownership spurred additional growth in the southwestern corner of the township.
 Mariemont was developed as a car-centric community in 1922.
 The completion of Columbia Parkway in 1938 caused Cincinnati to annex surrounding unincorporated land, leading Indian Hill and Mariemont to incorporate as villages in 1941, followed by Fairfax in 1951.
 Unlike in other parts of Ohio, most villages in southwestern Ohio withdrew from their surrounding townships via paper townships, reducing the township to one of the smallest in Ohio by the early 1950s.
 One exception was Fairfax, which only withdrew on January 1, 2010, due in part to city residents' low tax contribution compared to their influence on township elections.

-Columbia Township invested $75,000 through its partnership to support Mariemont’s development of the next segment of the Murray Path extension.
-In 2021 the path will be extended from Settle Rd. east to Plainville Rd. at the southern gateway to Columbia’s Plainville Business District and historic Madison Place neighborhood.
+Columbia Township invested $75,000 through its partnership to support Mariemont's development of the next segment of the Murray Path extension, a rail trail.
+In 2021 the path was extended to Columbia's Plainville Business District and historic Madison Place neighborhood.

-Geography
+Land Parcels

 Located in the eastern part of Hamilton County, Ohio, the township currently consists of eight disconnected parcels: